codurance/site/src/_posts/2020-04-28-terraform-with-multiple-environments.md

 retention_policy = 365
 ```

-The other option, which is the one I used, is to create maps that hve the necessary values, and then using the lookup functionality to get the information, so the code on your tf file could look like this:
+The other option, which is the one I used, is to create maps that have the necessary values, and then using the lookup functionality to get the information, so the code on your tf file could look like this:

 ```
 variable "workspace_to_retention_policy_map" {